andrewhartnett/SwagPanda/README.md

 Swag Panda is a learning resource for creating an ERC721 NFT with a Landing Page you can mint from.
 Created by [@andyhartnett12](https://twitter.com/AndyHartnett12)

+If this repo helps you out, consider minting a SwagPanda as a token of gratitude at https://swagpanda.xyz

 ## Getting Started

 ### Create Secrets File, Update With Your Own Info